 Those fears can negatively affect all aspects of their life (not just the social), and things could slowly fall apart.
 Day-to-day activities, especially the ones that require them to be outside and interact with others can be hard to do.

 But having social anxiety disorder doesn’t have to stop you from reaching your full potential.
 You can still strive to work hard and be able to achieve your goals in life!
-So we asked experts to recommend the best jobs for people with social anxiety disorder.

 Let’s have a look: